Praise and self-esteem

 If you’re praised for everything you do, you might feel unmotivated to do much more or feel nervous about trying something new out of fear that you might not be great at it.
 You might be insecure about things you’re not amazing at, and you might start taking value and worth from praise instead of your accomplishments.

 You’ve probably heard it before, but here it is again: children benefit from specific praise, not catch-all compliments like “Good job!” or “You’re amazing!”
 In addition to being specific, the praise you give Baby should be honest.
-Does this put you in a tricky position if he presents you with a less-than-impressive drawing or finger-painting creation?
+Does this put you in a tricky position if they present you with a less-than-impressive drawing or finger-painting creation?
 Actually, no!
 You’ll be in perfect “I love how much time and effort you put into that!” territory.
 You might also be next door to “That’s even bigger than your last one!” or “I see you’re trying a new technique – so adventurous!”

 Get the Ovia Parenting app